NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Silencing Strike.md

 A quick strike to the face or mouth silences your opponent.
-Make a melee Strike against a foe.
-The foe must succeed at a Fortitude check save against your class DC.
+Make a melee Strike against an enemy.
+If it hits, the enemy must succeed at a Fortitude check save against your class DC.

 * * *

 **Success** The target is unaffected.

 **Failure** The target is dazed and can barely vocalize.
-It's [[Conditions/Stunned 1|Stunned 1]] and its speech is raspy and hard to understand.
-It must succeed at a DC 11 Flat check to use linguistic actions or supply verbal spellcasting components until the end of its next turn.
+It's [[Conditions/Stunned|Stunned 1]] and its speech is raspy and hard to understand.
+It must succeed at a DC 11 Flat check to use linguistic actions or Cast a Spell, unless the spell has the subtle trait.

-**Critical Failure** As failure, but the creature is [[Conditions/Stunned 1|Stunned 3]] instead of stunned 1.
+**Critical Failure** As failure, but the creature is [[Conditions/Stunned|Stunned 3]] instead of stunned 1.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*